About Gastric Bypass Surgery

 Potential early postoperative complications after gastric bypass include blood clots and leaks.
 The risk for blood clots and leaks can be minimized with quality surgery and good patient care, but not completely eliminated.
 Potential long-term risks include nutritional deficiencies, bowel obstructions, ulcers, etc.

-More about outcomes
+More about gastric bypass risks

 Gastric Bypass Orange County – Am I a Candidate?